NFL parlay picks, predictions, best bets for Week 5

 Top Week 5 NFL picks

-After simulating every game 10,000 times, the model is high on the Minnesota Vikings (-3.5, 35.5) to cover against the Cleveland Browns in London.
+After simulating every game 10,000 times, the model is high on the Minnesota Vikings (-3.5, 36) to cover against the Cleveland Browns in London.
 The Vikings are hoping to challenge for the NFC North Division crown and have Super Bowl aspirations as long as they can get healthy.
 Starting quarterback J.J.
-McCarthy (leg) is expected to miss yet another game, with Carson Wentz running the offense.
+McCarthy (leg) will miss another game, with Carson Wentz running the offense.
 Wentz has filled in admirably, completing 44 of 66 passes (66.7%) for 523 yards and four touchdowns with two interceptions.

 In the ground game, running back Jordan Mason leads the Vikings with Aaron Jones being sidelined with a hamstring injury.
 Mason has carried 56 times for 271 yards (4.8 average) and two touchdowns.
 He has also caught six passes for 30 yards.
 In a 48-10 win over the Bengals on Sept.
 21, he carried 16 times for 116 yards and two scores.
 The model has Minnesota winning and covering in nearly 60% of simulations.
 See which other NFL parlay picks to make here, and bet the Vikings to cover here: